 My heart will be blessed with the sound of music And I'll sing once more.

 The Sound of Music is the famous musical by Rodgers and Hammerstein, based on the story of the Trapp Family Singers.
 The musical was inspired by an earlier, now largely forgotten German movie adaptation of the book and was made into a movie in 1965, with Julie Andrews as Maria and Christopher Plummer as the Captain.
 In 1991 the book was again independently adapted in a 40 episode Anime as part of the World Masterpiece Theater series.
-A live broadcast of the original stage production starring Carrie Underwood and Stephen Moyer aired on NBC in 2013.Features nuns, Those Wacky Nazis, and not the Austrian national anthem.
+A live broadcast of the original stage production starring Carrie Underwood and Stephen Moyer aired on NBC in 2013, the first live television presentation of a musical since Rodgers and Hammerstein's Cinderella in 1957.Features nuns, Those Wacky Nazis, and not the Austrian national anthem.
 The film is virtually unknown in Austria itself, which is odd considering the English-speaking world knows Austria as "that country from The Sound of Music."
 The exception being the city of Salzburg, and mostly because of the tourists constantly talking about The Sound of Music.Has enough pop culture references and pastiches to fill a small article on The Other Wiki, although there actually isn't one.For those who have still managed to live under a rock (or in Austria) for the past 50 years, the musical follows Maria Rainer, a young postulant from Nonnberg Abbey, as she is sent to be a governess to the seven children of retired Navy Captain Georg von Trapp.
 She soon discovers that the captain not only runs a tight ship, but also cannot bear to be reminded of his wife, meaning that he spends a lot of time in Vienna with Elsa Schraeder (she is a Baroness in the film, but only "Frau Schraeder" in the stage show), with whom he has struck up a romance.
 As a result, the children are rather rebellious and disdainful of any governesses (who were, as befitting authority figures of the time, rather strict).
 Maria is, however, kind towards them, and easily befriends the lot, teaching them songs and letting them frolic around the Austrian countryside.
 Captain von Trapp is, of course, rather taken aback, but soon rediscovers his pent-up happiness and begins to fall in love with Maria, who still hasn't worked out her own emotions.
 A brief trip back to the Abbey — and a cluebat expertly wielded by the Reverend Mother — convinces her to go with the flow, and she returns and marries Georg.Unfortunately the Anschluss happens while the two are on their honeymoon and when they return Georg is "asked" to accept a command in the new German navy.
 Being strongly opposed to Hitler, the family resolves to leave Austria for Switzerland using the pretext of attending a local folk music festival for cover.
 But the Nazis are not so easily bamboozled and the von Trapps will not get away quite that easily...

 These are a few of my favorite tropes:

 Ability over Appearance: Though not impossible, Audra McDonald's Colorblind Casting is unlikely, to say the least.
-But the fact that she is Audra McDonald — a five-time Tony winner and certified Broadway legend — completely wipes away anything so purely trivial as her skin color.
+But the fact that she is Audra McDonald — a six-time Tony winner and certified Broadway legend — completely wipes away anything so purely trivial as her skin color.

 Adaptation Expansion: The film takes advantage of its longer time frame, and the fact that it doesn't take place on one stage, to expand the story - such as Maria taking longer to gain the children's trust, and the kids trying to go and see her when she returns to the abbey.